VoxBlink/ScriptsForVoxBlink/README.md

 The dataset is licensed under the **CC BY-NC-SA 4.0** license.
 This means that you can share and adapt the dataset for non-commercial purposes as long as you provide appropriate attribution and distribute your contributions under the same license.
 Detailed terms can be found [here](LICENSE).

-Important Note: The metadata provided is accurate as of June 2023.
-We cannot guarantee the availability of videos on the YouTube platform in the future.
-We recommend downloading the dataset promptly.
+Important Note: Our released dataset only contains annotation data, including the YouTube links, time stamps and speaker labels.
+We do not release audio or visual data and it is the user's responsibility to decide whether and how to download the video data and whether their intended purpose with the downloaded data is legal in their country..
 For YouTube users with concerns regarding their videos' inclusion in our dataset, please contact us via E-mail: yuke.lin@dukekunshan.edu.cn or ming.li369@dukekunshan.edu.cn.